aj-naik/Devakrut-Website/README.md

 # Devakrut website
-SPA website created using React with migration to NEXTJS for Server side rendering.
+SPA website created using React with migration to NEXTJS for Server side rendering and SEO.

 # To Do:
 - Contact form backend